 The David Serko Project

-My brother David Serko died November 23, 1992 from complications of AIDS.
+My brother David Serko died on November 23, 1992, from complications of AIDS.
 I was with him at the moment he took his last breath.
 It was an incredible event to witness and be part of.
-The weeks leading up to his death I describe as the “richest” days of my life, I have never felt so alive.
+The weeks leading up to his death I describe as the “richest” days of my life.
+I have never felt so alive.

-The morning David died I made a promise to myself … one day I would tell the story of his life and death.
-I didn’t know how, or when, or in what form this story would take, but I knew for certain that one day I would do it… I had no choice, it had to be told.
+The morning David died, I made a promise to myself … one day, I would tell the story of his life and death.
+I didn’t know how, when, or in what form this story would take, but I knew for certain that one day I would do it… I had no choice.
+It had to be told.

 The David Serko Project is the fulfillment of that promise.